gispos/AvsPThumb/README.md

 Use commands:
 Commands can be entered in the text file 'AvsPCommand.txt'.
 Commands are AvsPmod menu entries.

-Copy image to clipboard=2
+Copy image to clipboard=2.
-Fire up|Toggle extended left move=2|MinScriptLines=4,2,0
+Fire up|Toggle extended left move=2|MinScriptLines=4,2,0.

 1.)
-Search 'Copy image to clipboard' in the 3rd menu 2.)
+Search 'Copy image to clipboard' in the 3rd menu.
+2.)
 Text for the own menu 'Fire up' | Search for 'Toggle extended left move' in the 3rd menu | Select 5.Menu, select in it 3.
 Menu, select in it 1.
-Menu and search for 'MinScriptLines'
+Menu and search for 'MinScriptLines'.

 Note: Entries always start at 0, so the 1st menu is 0 'Copy image to clipboard' can be found in AvsPmod under Menu 2 !
-And not 3
+And not 3.

 So '|' is a separator for multiple commands.
-For multiple commands, the name must appear in the beginning of the menu (The Name | then the functions)
+For multiple commands, the name must appear in the beginning of the menu (The Name | then the functions).

-And '-' without quotes is a separator in the AvsP Thumb menu
+And '-' without quotes is a separator in the AvsP Thumb menu.

-Commands can be deactivated with '#'
+Commands can be deactivated with '#'.
 #Copy image to clipboard=2